ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.echarts/README.md

 Alternative following attribute names are supported for `val`: `value`, `v`, `data`, `y`.
 And following for `ts`: `time`, `t`, `date`.

 You cannot define start and start in echarts settings.
 The start and end will be calculated automatically from the data.
-Aggregation is not possible too.
+Aggregation is not possible either.
 All manipulations must be done by writing of the JSON data.
 The chart will be automatically updated every time the value changes.

 ### Server side rendering